Certificate Revocation

 Introduction

 Secure communication relies heavily on digital certificates.
 These certificates validate the identity of devices and ensure encrypted data exchange.
-However, there are situations where a certificate must no longer be trusted—such as when a private key is compromised or a device is decommissioned.
-This is where certificate revocation come into play.
-In WeOS revocation is realized in form of Certificate Revocation List (CRL) checking.
+However, there are situations where a certificate must no longer be trusted, such as when a private key is compromised or a device is decommissioned.
+This is where certificate revocation comes into play.
+In WeOS, revocation is implemented in the form of Certificate Revocation List (CRL) checking.

 A Certificate Revocation List is a digitally signed list, issued by a Certificate Authority (CA), that enumerates certificates that have been revoked before their scheduled expiration date.
 CRLs are a critical component of the Public Key Infrastructure (PKI) used in WeOS to maintain trust and security across the network.